disk91/stm32-it-sdk/README.md

 # License

 This code and ItSdk are under GPLv3.
 You can use it freely, you can modify, redistribute but *you must* publish your source code.

+When included into a commercial product you have the following obligations:
+- The commercial product must include as part of the documentation (Website + paper) and written on the packaging the following sentence  **build thanks to Disk91 IoT_SDK**
+- The commercial product documentation (Website + paper) a link to the Disk91 IoT_SDK github repository and a link with all the modified and added source code the product includes (following the GPLv3 licence)

-Other licenses can be obtained by contacting me on [disk91.com](https://www.disk91.com)
+Other licenses can be obtained by contacting me on [disk91.com](https://www.disk91.com).
+Non public licence allows you to be released from the previously described obligations.